Project60/org.project60.membership/README.md

 The membership extension replaces the built-in functionality of extending memberships.
 It provides the following features:

-- Map contributions of a specific financial type onto memberships.
+- Assign contributions of a specific financial type to memberships.
 This makes it possible to find contacts that did not pay enough membership fees.
 - Automatically extend the end date of a membership if enough membership fees for the period are paid.
 - Create membership numbers automatically with a configurable pattern.
 - Provide additional tokens for communication, for example cancellation date and reason.